COVID-19 updates: What’s happening in North Carolina? - North Carolina Health News

 Since the new strain of coronavirus was first reported out of Wuhan, China NC Health News reporters have kept our ears open for news of COVID-19 (the official moniker for coronavirus disease 2019).
 The disease is a novel version of a coronavirus, other examples include SARS, MERS and the common cold.
 We’ll update this page with each of our stories on the coronavirus pandemic as we publish them.
 We’re also keeping an eye on the most recent case tally in the state.
 Visit the timeline at the bottom of the page for more information.

-COVID-19 cases, deaths and hospitalizations
+COVID-19 cases, deaths, hospitalizations and vaccination

 Want to ask a question about the novel coronavirus?
 Leave us a message here.